 Much of the work in our group is basic research.
 In the domain of attention, we study how the human brain extracts the relevant information from a complex and fast-changing external environment, and what pathways this information then has to follow through the brain to ultimately result in a conscious perception.
 In the memory domain, we investigate how experiences are transformed into short- or long-term memories.
 We develop new methods that allow us to track memories in patterns of brain activity throughout all stages of their existence: from a memory’s original encoding, via its stabilization during wake and sleep cycles, to its active remembering (reactivation) at a later point in time.

-Many of us conduct basic research, studying how memories are stored, maintained and expressed in human brain and behaviour.
-However, we also translate our research into applied and clinical contexts.
-Such contexts include memory in ageing populations, the role of memory for eating behaviour, intrusive memories in post-traumatic stress disorders, and the effect physical exercise on memory functioning.
-We believe that pooling our various areas of interest and expertise will open exciting new routes to research with a broad impact.
+Apart from this basic research, we also translate our findings into applied and clinical contexts.
+Such contexts include object classification in autism, memory in ageing populations, and intrusive memories in post-traumatic stress disorders, and the effects of environmental pollution on cognition.
+We believe that pooling our various areas of interest and expertise opens exciting new routes to research with a broad impact.